-Providers must contact the Electronic Data Interchange (EDI) help desk directly and request an Electronic Remittance & Status (ER&S) Report each time a new provider identifier is issued to the provider.
-This form must be completed and returned to EDI with unique identifying information related to the new provider identifier to ensure there is no suspension in the provider's ability to access their ER&S statement on the secure provider portal through www.tmhp.com.
+Providers can request an Electronic Remittance & Status (ER&S) Report each time a new enrollment or location is added by contacting the Electronic Data Interchange (EDI) help desk directly and completing an Electronic Remittance Advice (ERA) Agreement.
+This form must be completed and returned to EDI to ensure there is no suspension in the provider's ability to access their ER&S statement on the secure provider portal through www.tmhp.com.

-Providers must also contact any third party EDI vendors with whom they are contracted to add any new provider identifiers to their ER&S Report.
-To obtain a PDF copy of the ER&S Report on the TMHP Home Page, the provider must create an administrator account for each provider identifier belonging to them.
+Providers must also contact any third-party EDI vendors with whom they are contracted to add any new provider locations to their ER&S Report.
+To obtain a PDF copy of the ER&S Report on the TMHP Home Page, the provider must create an administrator account for each provider location belonging to them.

-Providers that have been issued a new provider identifier through the TMHP enrollment or reenrollment process must ensure that any prior authorizations affected have been updated to reflect the new provider identifier.
+Providers that have a newly enrolled location must ensure that any prior authorizations affected have been updated to reflect the new provider location.